CosmoLike/cocoa/README.md

    - [PIP package manager](https://pip.pypa.io/en/stable/installing/)
    - [Python Virtual Environment](https://www.geeksforgeeks.org/python-virtual-environment/)

+(**expert**) This cache is especially useful in HPC machines where compute nodes don't have internet access, NASA Pleiades being one example.

 (**expert**) This installation method has some advantages to the experience user.
 For example, the [OpenMPI](https://www.open-mpi.org) library provided by [conda-forge](https://conda-forge.org) is [incompatible with Infiniband](https://github.com/conda-forge/openmpi-feedstock/issues/38).

-To perform the local semi-autonomous installation, users should follow the procedures on section [Installation of cocoa base code](https://github.com/CosmoLike/cocoa#installation-of-cocoa-base-code), adding, however, the many additional configurations on [set_installation_options](https://github.com/CosmoLike/cocoa/blob/main/Cocoa/set_installation_options) script that are explained below.

-The local installation via cocoa's internal cache is selected whenever the environmental key `MANUAL_INSTALLATION` is set:
+To perform the local semi-autonomous installation, users should follow the procedures on section [Installation of cocoa base code](https://github.com/CosmoLike/cocoa#installation-of-cocoa-base-code).
+The local installation via cocoa's internal cache is selected whenever the environmental key `MANUAL_INSTALLATION` is set on [set_installation_options](https://github.com/CosmoLike/cocoa/blob/main/Cocoa/set_installation_options) shell script, as shown below

     [Extracted from set_installation_options script]